barrett-ruth/competitive-programming/tips.md

 ## [LC #347: Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/)

-1. Python can be annoying*
+1. Python can be annoying

-- *Dealing with lists without being able to specify exact lengths is a pain, especially while doing bucket sort in this problem.
+- Dealing with lists without being able to specify exact lengths is a pain, especially while doing bucket sort in this problem.
 In scenarios like these the explicit nature of languages like c++ shine.

+2. Perform one operation per iteration

+- As stated in the valid palindrome tips, performing one operation per loop greatly simplifies algorithms as well as eases debugging.
+In this case, separating an outer while loop to deal with bucket indices and an inner with elements created a clear solution.